Student Demographics & Outcomes

 New College of Florida Fall 2005 Entering Cohort Graduation Rate Report – Gender/Race (pdf)

 New College of Florida Fall 2005 Entering Cohort Graduation Rate Report - Pell and Stafford Loan Recipients (pdf)

 Institutional Research and Assessment conducted an alumni survey study, surveying alumni classes of 1996 through 2007.
 New College graduates are well-prepared to enter the workforce and to continue their training in professional and graduate programs.

 • Seventy-one percent of alumni from 1996 to 2006 reported enrolling in at least one graduate or professional program since graduation.

-• The graduate/professional school attendance rate for students one year after college (2006 graduates) was 55% and five years after college (2002 graduates) was 73%.
-Six years after graduation, graduate and professional school attendance rates were close to or above 80%.
+• The graduate/professional school attendance rate for students one year after college (2006 graduates) was 55 percent and five years after college (2002 graduates) was 73 percent.
+Six years after graduation, graduate and professional school attendance rates were close to or above 80 percent.

-• Sixty-one percent of those who reported attending graduate or professional school received some type of financial support; 44% received scholarships, a validation of the value of their New College undergraduate training.
+• Sixty-one percent of those who reported attending graduate or professional school received some type of financial support; 44 percent received scholarships, a validation of the value of their New College undergraduate training.

 Institutional Research and Assessment also administer an annual graduate survey, asking graduates to provide their continuing education and employment information after graduation.
 The results are summarized in graduating class profile.